dr00b/testing_llm_in_delusion_recognition/README.md

 # Overview
 This repo was created as part of an NLP class during my masters program.
 The goal was to classify "possible delusion" in a corpus of YouTube comments in which knowledgable informants (family, friends, caregivers) described an individual with dementia.

-For the full picture, read the paper which is in this repo as `final_report.pdf`.
+Read the paper which is in this repo as `BMIN521-Final-Report.pdf`.

 # Installations
 1. Initialize the conda environment using `environment.yml`